kkohtaka/gosplit/README.md

   "name": "FunctionName",
   "file": "path/to/file.go",
-  "receiver": "ReceiverType",  // Only present for methods "size": 42  // Number of tokens in the content
+  "receiver": "ReceiverType",  // Only present for methods "size": 42,  // Number of tokens in the content "lang": "go"  // Programming language of the chunk
 }
 ```